basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Welcome to Wayfar 1444.
 This guide is here to help you get started playing the game but keep in mind that this is an _opinionated_ guide.
 That being said, it will set you upon the path of being self sufficient which is one of the primary goals.

+We'll start off with some new player instructions and basic advice and then gradually turn our attention to more advanced topics in order to try to cover as much scope as we can.

 Note one: this guide is meant as a companion guide to [Averitti's excellent writings](https://sites.google.com/site/accordingtomariah/change-the-banner).
 In fact, before you read even further I recommend you read her stuff first; it's much more awesome and also has a lot of informational screenshots.

 Note two: this an opionated guide so it will be full of statements that might not really be true after all.
 Keep in mind though: _do experiment_ outside the boundaries of whatever is said below whenever you feel comfortable.